The National Storage Mechanism (NSM) is our official way of storing regulated information, as required under the Transparency Directive.

-All prospectuses we approve under the Prospectus Rules need to be placed on the NSM.
+The FCA will upload all prospectuses it approves to the NSM as it is the national storage mechanism for regulatory announcements and certain documents published by issuers.
 Issuers and their advisers need to consider the implications of prospectuses being available to view online when drafting the disclaimers on the prospectuses.

 When users wish to look at a prospectus, they must read a pop-up information box before examining the prospectus.
 We are not responsible for any concerns that may arise from the prospectus being made public via the NSM.
 Issuers will need to ensure that the prospectus does not appear on the NSM before we approve it.

-Placing a prospectus on the NSM does not fulfil the obligations of issuers to make the prospectus public under PR 3.2.4.
+Placing a prospectus on the NSM does not fulfil the obligations of issuers to make the prospectus public under PRR 3.2.2.